Prahok: Chemical composition

+Use

+Prahok has a strong and distinct odor reminiscent of Limburger or ripe Camembert, which has earned it the nickname "Cambodian cheese".
+A Cambodian saying goes, "No prahok, no salt," referring to a dish lacking in flavour, highlighting its essentiality in Cambodian cuisine.

+In rural Cambodia, plain prahok is commonly eaten with steamed rice, serving as an important source of protein in local diets otherwise dominated by rice.
+It is also widely used as a flavoring in soups, including samlor kako.
+Prahok is a key component of fish amok.
+In addition, it is used in dipping sauces such as prahok ktis, as well as teuk kreung.

+In tourist-oriented restaurants in Siem Reap and other cities, prahok is typically used sparingly or omitted altogether from dishes as chefs believe that its strong flavor and aroma might not be well received by foreign visitors.
+Many note that if dishes were prepared with the same liberal use of prahok typical in Cambodian households, tourists could be put off, which they fear would negatively affect business.

 Prahok dishes

 Prahok can be prepared and served in several different ways.
 Below are dishes where prahok is the main component.

-Fried prahok
+Sautéed prahok

 Prahok chien (ប្រហុកចៀន [prɑːhok ciən]) It is usually mixed with meat (usually beef or pork) and chilli peppers.
 It can also be eaten as a dip, accompanied by vegetables like cucumbers or eggplants, and rice.

 Covered prahok

 Prahok kab (ប្រហុកកប់ [prɑːhok kɑp]) or prahok ang (ប្រហុកអាំង [prɑːhok ʔaŋ]), types of prahok that are covered with banana leaves and left to cook under pieces of rock beneath a fire or over the coals.

 Raw prahok

 Prahok chhau (ប្រហុកឆៅ [prɑːhok cʰaw]) is a type of prahok can be used to make a paste with lemon grass, lime juice, fresh peppers, and eggplant eaten with (usually cooked rare) beef steak.
 Also, this is the type of prahok preferably used as a dipping paste for vegetables and fruits.